bhbmaster/rhood/README.md

 rm creds
 ```

-## LOGIN INSECURELY - NOT RECOMMENDED
+## LOGIN METHOD 2 ) LOGIN INSECURELY WITH CREDENTIALS FILE - NOT RECOMMENDED

 One can login with username and password as well - without 2 factor authentication.
 It is not recommended, but it works.